colinkearns2/Trailhead-backend/README.md

 ## Setup

+We are using a virtual environment, to get that set up, we used these commands:
+` pip install virtualenv `
+`python -m venv myenv`
+Then to activate:
+`source myenv/bin/activate `
+To install Django:
+`pip install django`
 In order to initialize a Django project within this repo, run this command:
 ` django-admin startproject trip_planner_backend`
 Next, to set up a virtual environment for Python related dependencies and the djangorestframework, run this command: